 It all began on the day after Christmas 1973 . . .
 An unearthly screeching followed by the sound of the Islamic call to prayer pitched America headlong into the first screening of William Friedkin’s film: The Exorcist.

-During an atmospheric prologue a Jesuit priest and archaeologist, Lankaster Merrin, digging in northern Iraq, uncovers the carved head of a demon, made to ward off the forces of darkness as “evil against evil”.
+During an atmospheric prologue a Jesuit priest and archaeologist, Lankaster Merrin (Max von Sydow), digging in northern Iraq, uncovers the carved head of a demon, made to ward off the forces of darkness as “evil against evil”.
 But Merrin is troubled by a premonition of horror.

-The scene switches to Georgetown in Washington DC, where twelve-year-old Regan, the daughter of an actress, Chris MacNeil, is wracked by bizarre convulsions.
+The scene switches to Georgetown in Washington DC, where twelve-year-old Regan, the daughter of a divorced actress, Chris MacNeil (Ellen Burstyn), is wracked by bizarre convulsions.

 One night, Chris hears noises from the attic and instructs her servant to set up traps to catch the rats she believes she’s hearing.
 The noises grow worse and no rats can be found in the traps.

-After Regan has apparently committed murder, a Jesuit priest, Damien Karras, is summoned to help.
+After Regan has apparently committed murder, a young Jesuit priest, Father Damien Karras (Jason Miller), is summoned to help.
 Convinced that he is facing an authentic demonic possession, he asks the Church to arrange an exorcism.

 The manifestations of the demon hit movie audiences extremely hard.
-In a guttural voice the girl barked a stream of obscenity such as had never before been heard in a Hollywood film . . .
+In a guttural voice, the girl barks a stream of obscenity such as had never before been heard in a Hollywood film . . .

-She vomited pea-soup; she levitated; she twisted her head through a hundred and eighty degrees and she masturbated with a crucifix – and this was a 12 year old girl, don’t forget!
+She vomits pea-soup; she levitates; she twists her head through a hundred and eighty degrees and she masturbates with a crucifix – and this is a 12-year-old girl, don’t forget!

-By March 1974, the film had sold 6 million tickets in the United States and was poised to sweep the world.
+By March 1974, the film had sold 6 million tickets in the US and was poised to sweep the world.
 Warner Brothers were quick to remind the world that The Exorcist was based on a historical case.

 The Exorcist retains cult status.
 To many, this is still the scariest film ever made and it never fails to raise the hair on the back of the neck.